-- 1. Students will demonstrate understanding of the major styles of management. - 2.
-Students will exhibit personal skills of telephone etiquette, proper business attire, and social skills. - 3.
-Students will exhibit work skills of attendance, work ethic, and selfmotivation - 4.
-Students will demonstrate mastery of a foundation of business understanding. - 5.
-Students will demonstrate understanding of business ethics. - Students will demonstrate understanding of marketing and retailing 6. practices.
+- Students will demonstrate understanding of the major styles of management. - 2.
+Students will exhibit personal skills of telephone etiquette, proper business attire, and social skills. - Students will exhibit work skills of attendance, work ethic, and 3. self-motivation. - Students will demonstrate mastery of a foundation of business understanding. - Students will demonstrate understanding of business ethics.
+5. - Students will demonstrate understanding of marketing and retailing practices.